ItsJustIce02/dreamsmp/README.md

 Dream and associates trend a lot on twitter.
-Here is the current streak as of 5/12/2022 at 3:39 AM EST.
+Here is the current streak as of 5/12/2022

+##### Last updated: 5/12/2022 @ 3:44PM est

 ## Warning
 No ill intentions towards dream or anyone who is a fan of MCYT